refractionPOINT/lce_doc/docs/user_addons.md

 ## Types of Add-ons

-* `api` add-ons are tightly integrated add-ons that enable / disable core LimaCharlie features
+* `api` add-ons are tightly integrated add-ons that enable core LimaCharlie features
 * `lookup` add-ons are lists of values usable in [rules](dr.md) to match known threat indicators
 * `service` add-ons are cloud services that can perform jobs on behalf of an organization, or add new capabilities to an organization